-If the information is no longer current perhaps because the contract has been completed or original quotation rejected then all such information is then deleted from mail server.
+If the information is no longer current perhaps because the contract has been completed or original quotation rejected, all such information is then deleted from the mail server.

-No information is kept once the original purpose for giving this data has been removed.
+No information is kept once the original purpose of giving this data has been removed.
 Your right to privacy is assured and no personal data is ever passed to a third party.